brk-a/LearnDevOps/0x00-learn_devops/9-deployments.md

 # rolling deployments

-* *rolling deployments* (think continuous deployment) ia astrategy to deploy a new version of an app w/o causing down time
+* *rolling deployments* (think continuous deployment) ia a strategy to deploy a new version of an app w/o causing down time

 #### how they work
 * create a single instance of the new version